sawano/docker-asciidoc/README.md

 Or you can use a shell script to automate the process (see the `create-pdf-with-docker.sh` in the source repo or the example below).

-### To create PDFs from fiels in the current directory
+### To create PDFs from files in the current directory

 `:> ./create-pdf-with-docker.sh`